Sterling hits 2-year low as GDP dips, post-Brexit tensions rise - NewsBreak

 Sterling hits 2-year low as GDP dips, post-Brexit tensions rise

-LONDON, June 13 (Reuters) - Sterling fell to its lowest in two years against a rising dollar on Monday, coming under pressure from data showing Britain's economy unexpectedly shrunk in April and tensions with the European Union over post-Brexit trade with Northern Ireland.
+LONDON (Reuters) -Sterling fell to its lowest in two years against a rising dollar on Monday, coming under pressure from data showing Britain’s economy unexpectedly shrunk in April and tensions with the European Union over post-Brexit trade with Northern Ireland.

 Britain’s growth is already expected to be among the weakest for rich countries in 2023, and there is uncertainty over how fast the Bank of England can raise interest rates to tame inflation without further hurting the economy.